AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring-governance.md

 ---
 title: Author from a Governed Template
-description: Learn how to use email authoring with a governed template.
+description: Learn how to use email authoring with a governed template that contains locked content components.
 feature: Email Authoring, Content
 ---
 # Author from a governed template

 Content designers can enable [governance (_content locking_)](./template-content-governance.md) when creating email templates.
 Governance features allow them to designate the parts of the design that cannot be changed when used in an account journey.
 When you [select a saved template](./email-authoring.md#select-a-template) to author an email, the visual designer loads the template so that you can use it as a basis for your email.

 If the template has governance enabled, an alert is displayed in the properties panel on the right.
-You can turn on the Highlight editable areas at the top of the canvas to see which components and content elements are editable for use in your journey.
+You can turn on the **[!UICONTROL Highlight editable areas]** at the top of the canvas to see which components and content elements are editable for use in your journey.

 ![View editable areas in a governed template](./assets/email-designer-governed-highlight.png){width="800" zoomable="yes"}